Home » Commercial Property » Yield Calculator

 Commercial property yields are generally higher than residential yields in Australia, which is one of the reasons investors looking at commercial are often surprised by the headline numbers.
 Residential yields in capital cities have been sitting in the 3.0% to 4.5% gross range for most major markets.
 Commercial property typically yields 5.0% to 7.5% gross depending on property type and location.

 Tenancy quality has a direct and material effect on both the yield a property commands in the market and the yield lenders will accept for financing purposes.
-The two are related but work differently.

-In practice, applying this method requires knowing the prevailing cap rate for comparable assets in the area, which takes market knowledge and research.
-I always encourage clients to do this work before making an offer, as it gives them a defensible valuation anchor.
-Equally important, lenders will conduct their own valuation using the same income capitalisation method, and if their assessment of the cap rate differs from yours, the property may value lower than the purchase price, affecting how much they will lend.
-Understanding the valuation methodology before you go to contract means there are no surprises when the bank's valuation comes back.
+It's worth understanding the full picture of how commercial property is valued before you go to contract, because lenders run their own valuation using this same method.
+If their assessment of the cap rate differs from yours, the property may value lower than the purchase price, affecting how much they'll lend.
 If you want help thinking through the yield and financing picture for a specific property, book a discovery call with our team.